Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### GetDataObject

-This command command is used to read data objects from the OPTIGA™.
-The field “Param” contains the type of data accessed.
+This command command is used to read data objects from the OPTIGA™ Trust M. The field “Param” contains the type of data accessed.
 The field “InData” contains the OID of the data object, and optional the offset within the data object and maximum length to be returned with the response APDU.